Phrogz/visual-scxml-editor/README.md

 * Visualization goes beyond just states and transition flow:
   * See which states have actions performed on entry or exit
   * See which transitions execute actions
-  * See which transitions have conditions guarding them in addition to the event, or have no condition or event at all.
+  * See which transitions have conditions guarding them, or have no condition or event at all.
   * See transitions that just execute an action, but don't leave the state.
 * Visually differentiates transitions with actions